 Authentic Catholic education is not driven by any ideology but rather by a desire to form children in faith and reason so that they may come to know the truth, and to love, and serve God.

-Some claim that Catholic education is indoctrination in the Roman Catholic faith, but it is not.
+Some claim that Catholic education is indoctrination in the Roman Catholic faith, but is it?
 Indoctrination is the process of teaching a person to accept a set of beliefs unconditionally.
 Catholic classical education is a liberal education oriented toward the pursuit of truth and the freedom that is its sequela.
 It encourages students to question in the context of a dialog where belief is challenged and tested to be true.

 We are confident in Jesus’ promise that he would send the Holy Spirit to lead the Church into all truth (Jn 16:13).
-In Catholic classical schools like the Regina Academies, children are introduced to the Truth who is a person named Jesus Chris.
+In Catholic classical schools like the Regina Academies, children are introduced to the Truth who is a person named Jesus Christ.
 He is the Way, the Truth, and the Life (Jn.
 14:6).

 The value of a Catholic classical education is that its goal is to form individuals who are capable of assessing different points of view in the light of what they know is true, good, and beautiful.
 Rooted in eternal truths, they can perceive ideologies that are destructive to human dignity and incompatible with reason.